-As of December 31, 2021, the fair value of the liability was determined by using Millicom's share price (using a Black-Scholes model would not result in material differences) and amounts to PYG 253 million (the expense for the year is for the same amount).
+As of December 31, 2022 and 2021, the fair value of the liability amounts was determined by using Millicom's share price (using a Black-Scholes model would not result in material differences).
+The related cost for the years ended December 31, 2022 and 2021 amounts to PYG 107 million and PYG 253 million respectively.